higan-emu/emulation-articles/design/hierarchy/README.md

 # Hard-coding

-The naive approach taken by most standalone, single-system emulators, is to hard-code everything into their user interfaces for the specific system they're working on.
+The naïve approach taken by most standalone, single-system emulators, is to hard-code everything into their user interfaces for the specific system they're working on.